 The Httpget.exe file is used to setup and read information from the iServer.
-This file will be automatically installed when you install the MailNotifier software available on our website and CD.
+This file will be automatically installed when you install the MailNotifier software or can be downloaded from our website.

 Notes on using HTTPget :

 The HTTPget.exe program is installed to the windows directory (usually c:\winnt or c:\windows) when installing the Mail Notifier software.